ChiedozieObidile/EterniKey/README.md

 - `initialize()`: Initialize the contract (owner only).
 - `add-service-provider(provider)`: Add a new service provider (owner only).
 - `remove-service-provider(provider)`: Remove a service provider (owner only).
+- `set-oracle-address(new-oracle)`: Set the address of the trusted oracle for cross-chain validation (owner only).

 ### Service Management